vidhishanair/academic-kickstart/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "MS in LAnguage Technologies" institution = "Carnegie Mellon University" year = expected 2019
+  course = "MS in Language Technologies" institution = "Carnegie Mellon University" year = 2019

 [[education.courses]]
   course = "BE in Computer Science and Engineering"